-Photograph shows a Socialist anti-war rally against World War I in Union Square, New York City in 1914.
-During World War I, freedom of speech was restricted.
+This photograph shows a Socialist anti-war rally against World War I in Union Square, New York City in 1914.
+During World War I, First Amendment freedoms were restricted.
 In the landmark case Schenck v.
-United States, Socialist leaders Charles Schenck and Elizabeth Baer were convicted under the Espionage Act for letters to recently conscripted soldiers that suggested the draft was form of involuntary servitude.
-(Source of Photo: Flickr Commons project, 2011, via Library of Congress Prints and Photographs Division Washington)
+United States (1919), Socialist leaders Charles Schenck and Elizabeth Baer were convicted under the Espionage Act for letters that suggested the draft was a form of involuntary servitude.
+(Photo via Library of Congress Prints and Photographs Division Washington, public domain)

 In the landmark Schenck v.
 United States, 249 U.S. 47 (1919), the Supreme Court affirmed the conviction of Charles Schenck and Elizabeth Baer for violating the Espionage Act of 1917 through actions that obstructed the “recruiting or enlistment service” during World War I.

 The ruling established that Congress has more latitude in limiting speech in times of war than in peacetime and set out the clear and present danger test, in which Justice Oliver Wendell Holmes Jr. indicated that the most stringent interpretations of the First Amendment would not protect a person who causes public panic by shouting “Fire!” in a theater when no fire exists.